-Drop one (1) increment from the bottom and add one (1) increment to the top of the ranges for librarians, laboratory instructors and instructors.
-Note: Librarians, laboratory instructors and instructors already at, or above, their normal ceiling in 2014-2015 shall be eligible for an increment as a result of this change.
+Drop one (1) increment from the bottom and add one (1) increment to the top of the ranges for faculty, librarians, laboratory instructors, and instructors.
+Note: Faculty, librarians, laboratory instructors, and instructors already at, or above, their normal ceiling in 2018-2019 shall be eligible for an increment as a result of this change.